TERMS OF BUSINESS

 25. THIRD PARTY RIGHTS

-No other person has any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Agreement other than any associated and/or subsidiary companies, parent undertakings of Aston Lark Europe Limited, and/or individual employees, directors or officers of Ours.
+No other person has any rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this Agreement other than any associated and/or subsidiary companies parent undertakings Howden Insurance (Ireland) Limited, and/or individual employees, directors or officers of Ours.
 This provision shall not affect any right or remedy of a third party which exists or is available apart from the Contracts (Rights of Third Parties) Act 1999.

 If any provision of this Agreement is found by any court or administrative body of competent jurisdiction to be invalid or unenforceable, such invalidity or unenforceability shall not affect the other provisions of this Agreement which will remain in full force and effect